gbdev/pandocs/content/Video_Display.md

 The two wait loops ensure that Mode 0 (and Mode 1 if we are at the end of a frame) will last for a few clock cycles after completion of the procedure.
-If we need to wait for the V-Blank period, it would be better to skip the whole procedure, and use a STAT interrupt instead.
+If we need to wait for the VBlank period, it would be better to skip the whole procedure, and use a STAT interrupt instead.
 In any case, doing a DMA transfer is more efficient than writing to OAM directly.